General concrete repairs

 Smooth concrete surfaces that have become slippery may be rectified either by using a high pressure water blaster or by acid etching the concrete surface.

-If you use a high-pressure water blaster, the equipment hired must be capable of delivering pressure of between 1000 and 1200 psi to achieve surface texturing.
-It is recommended you seal the clean concrete surface (once dry) to minimise dirt and grime from later penetrating it.
+If you use a high-pressure water blaster, the equipment hired must be capable of delivering pressure of between 6900kPa and 8300kPa (1000 - 1200 psi) to achieve surface texturing.
+It is recommended you seal the clean concrete surface once dry, to minimise future penetration of dirt and grime.
 Acid etching will require care in both application and handling.
-Should you wish to undertake the acid-etching process, it is recommended you obtain a copy of the Cement and Concrete Association of Australia's Concrete Information - Treatment of Slippery Concrete Surfaces.
+Should you wish to acid-etch, it is recommended you obtain a copy of the Cement and Concrete Association of Australia's Concrete Information - Treatment of Slippery Concrete Surfaces.